Murtuza Mukhtarov

-Business and enterprising millionaire built for himself magnificent mansion, which is now Wedding Palace in Baku.
-Another interesting fact from his life: with his wife they funded young singer Fatma Mukhtarova who would later go on to become a star of the Baku opera stage.

-Mukhtarov sponsored schools and build mosques in Baku and surrounding areas.
-His fanciful Gothic Revival residence built for his wife Liza Mukhtarova by architect Józef Plośko in 1911-1912 is a celebrated example of the Baku oil boom architecture.

-Mukhtarov committed suicide in his own residence after killing several Red Army soldiers on April 28, 1920 after Bolshevik takeover of Baku.
+A business-savvy and enterprising millionaire, he funded schools and built mosques in Baku and the surrounding areas.
+Together with his wife, he sponsored the young singer Fatma Mukhtarova, who would later become a star of the Baku opera stage.
+In 1911–1912, he had a magnificent Gothic Revival mansion built for his wife, Liza Mukhtarova, designed by architect Józef Plośko.
+This residence, a celebrated example of Baku’s oil boom architecture, now functions as the Palace of Marriage Registrations.
+Mukhtarov committed suicide in his residence on April 28, 1920, after killing several Red Army soldiers during the Bolshevik takeover of Azerbaijan.

 Early life

 Murtuza Mukhtarov was born in 1857 in the village of Amirjan (around Baku) in a poor family.
 During his childhood, Murtuza and his brother Bala Ahmed transported cargoes from Baku to Tiflis.
 In 1874, after selling his car Murtuza started working in one of the mines around Zabrat and Balakhani villages (near to Baku).
 An entrepreneur Martov discovered the will of M. Mukhtarov and instructed him about the use of drilling equipment, and in a short time, he was appointed to a foreman.
 After a while, sold the mining workshop drilling rig to him.
 Murtuza Mukhtarov made several changes in the machinery that he took over.
 At that time, all the people of Amircan village helped him by collecting money.
 Because of his dedication, Murtuza became known by more people.
 During this period, he got more technical knowledge from different engineers who worked for him relevant to the demands of the century.
 Business and enterprising millionaire also learned a lot about technical drawing.
 When signing documents, he rarely wrote his entire surname, typically his signature consisting of three letters "Mux".
 Like the other oil millionaires, Murtuza Mukhtarov has grown from the usual laborer to a million millionaire.
 After a long period of working as a plasterer, he transported oil by using carts and finally engaged in small contracts and started to drill oil wells in Baku and other cities within Russian empire such as Maykop and Grozny.
-Despite being born into a poor family and not having access to formal education, he managed to become a highly-qualified, self-taught engineer and one of the best boring specialists in Baku.
+Despite being born into a poor family and not having access to formal education, he managed to become a highly qualified, self-taught engineer and one of the best boring specialists in Baku.
 His enormous experience and shrewdness propelled him into his own business in 1890 when he founded what became a substantially sized oil company with two divisions, employing 2,500 workers to manufacture machinery for derricks and bore new oil wells.